What can we help you with?

 Maybe you shouldn’t!
 We won’t know until we both learn more about each other.
 You should interview several planners before you choose one.
 You need to understand their philosophy, process, and personality.
 And you need to like each one of those.

-We have built our firm to address the challenges and opportunities in the tech industry, especially if you’re a woman in your early to mid career.
+We have built our firm to address the challenges and opportunities in the tech industry, all along the IPO spectrum: if you’re still building wealth, working in a pre-IPO or IPO’ed company, and also once you have the wealth.
 So, if you work in the tech industry, we’re a good place to start.

 We spend our time focused on issues that you face: equity compensation, career decisions, having children, taking time off of work, high home values, and many others.

 We here at Flow welcome clients of all races, ethnicities, and sexual identities and orientations.
 If you can check the “I’m not a jerk” box, we’re good.

 Flow is a fee-only firm.

 Of course!
 Flow is a location-independent firm.
 We work primarily with clients in the Bay Area, NYC, and Seattle…because that’s where tech lives.
 If you have an internet connection and live in the US, we can work together.

 We believe that there’s “the right planner” for everyone.
 It’s our (extremely lame) motto.
 We spend our time and effort regularly learning how to better serve women who in are their early-to-mid career in tech.